NCI900-Training-Organisation/intro-to-parallel-programming/docs/source/tutorial/highlevel.rst

             #.
 Learn how *Cache* influence performance.

-.. list-table:: Comparison
-   :widths: 20 10 10 15 20
-   :header-rows: 1

-   * - Platform
-     - Self-Contained?
-     - Cost
-     - Flexibility
-     - Description
-   * - Raspberry Pi
-     - No
-     - $30
-     - Limitless
-     - Mini computer board with GPIO pins for interfacing and experimentation.
-   * - Lego Mindstorms
-     - Yes
-     - $350
-     - Medium
-     - Lego robotics sytem with motors and sensors.
-Build a robot, then write logic to move it around and do stuff.

 In an HPC machine, nodes are provisioned by allocating compute resources from a central pool based on the job's requirements.
 The system uses job schedulers like Slurm or PBS to manage and distribute these resources efficiently.
 When a job is submitted, the scheduler assigns nodes with the necessary computing power, memory,